bakedziti420/tdd-and-mocha/readme.md

 <!-- Half-mast -->

-Image we want the eat method to behave differently in different contexts.
+Imagine we want the eat method to behave differently in different contexts.
 For example if the dog is not hungry and has a `hunger_level` of `0`, we don't want the eat method to continue decrementing.
-In order to setup different scenarios or contexts in our specifications, we can use the `context` keyword.
+In order to set up different scenarios or contexts in our specifications, we can use the `context` keyword.
 Generally, context blocks are a *"nice to have"* in testing and improve **organization** and **readability**.

 Use `describe` for "things" and `context` for "states.

 **/spec/dog_spec.rb**